google/badwolf/docs/temporal_graph_modeling.md

 Nodes can be marshaled and unmarshaled from a simple text representation.
 This representation follows this simple structure ```type<id>``` for efficient processing.
-Some example of marshaled into text nodes are listed below.
+Some examples of nodes marshaled into text are listed below.

 ```
    /organization/country<United States of America>